ids-s1-20/project-mac_roni/proposal/proposal.md

 between different airplane types?
 Y: overall\_rating X: type\_traveller , cabin\_flown, aircraft

+Hypothesis: we expect business to have a higher rating and will use the correlation between overall rating and cabin flown to validate our hypothesis.

 Do airlines improve their ratings with a particular reviewer over time, if so in which category are the improvements made Y: overall\_rating, other variables TBD after the most significant contributor is found X: